-With so many students with top scores, grades, and even national competitions, the essay is the one place in the application where your story and narrative comes to life – that you’re not just another statistic to the admissions committee.
-And trust us, we guide students to write incredible personal statements.
-After our program, our students become amazing writers who understand how to capture the depth of their experiences.
+With so many students with top scores, grades, and even national competitions, the essay is the one place in the application where your story and narrative come to life – that you’re not just another statistic to the admissions committee.
+After our program, our students become incredible writers who understand how to capture the depth and breadth of their experiences.

-We’ve seen top students (including Math Olympiad Qualifiers, for example) get turned down by every single Ivy League they applied to because they simply neglected the importance of the personal statement.
-We’d say the soft factors like the common application personal statement, supplemental essays, letters of recommendation, and interview carry just as much weight as the academic and extracurricular profile.
+We’ve seen top students (including Math Olympiad Qualifiers, for example) get turned down by every single Ivy League they applied to because they simply underestimated the importance of the personal statement.
+The soft factors like the common application personal statement, supplemental essays, letters of recommendation, and interview carry just as much weight as your grades and scores.

 A typical essay can take multiple drafts to complete.
-By working closely with you on perfecting the syntax, content, tonality, linguistics, and dynamics of the essay, you will produce powerful, thought-provoking personal statements that demonstrate the personal qualities that ultimately define you, leaving a lasting impression on the admissions officers.
-By the time we’re through, you can be sure that your essays will be at the highest level.
+By working closely with you on perfecting the college application essays, you will produce a powerful, thought-provoking application that demonstrates the personal qualities that ultimately define you, leaving a lasting impression on the admissions officers.

-Based on essays alone, we have been able to get even academically subpar students into the Ivy League.
-Our deep experience is unmatched – we know exactly what the admissions officers are looking for in these essays, and we do everything in my power to demonstrate your leadership, passion, community involvement, intellectual curiosity, dedication, and well-roundedness in your writing to the admissions committee.
+Based on essays alone, we have been able to get even academically weaker students into the Ivy League.
+Our deep experience is unmatched – we know exactly what the admissions officers are looking for in these essays, and we do everything in our power to demonstrate your voice in your writing and win the hearts of the admissions committee.